 At Faith Christian Academy, our secondary is a place where students are given the freedom to ask, “Why?” at the same time they are being equipped to discover the answers they are seeking.
 Secondary students are introduced and reintroduced to the Great Books of the ages.
-They are engaged in Socratic dialogue and still are pointed toward the God of the universe.
+They are engaged in Socratic dialogue, all the while being pointed to the God of the universe.
 Conversations around great literature or Great Ideas that begin in the classroom, often continue after the bell rings.

 Logic and Rhetoric

 Aristotle describes rhetoric as, “The faculty of observing in any given case the available means of persuasion.”
 (Aristotle, Rhetoric, 1:4:1359).
 Rhetoric is the art of communicating thought from one mind to another.
-It’s the adaptation of language to circumstance and involves an appeal to character, emotion, and reason and can be summed up by the phrase “Good men speaking well.”
-Rhetoric I is the first year of a student’s capstone of FCA’s Liberal Arts education.
+It’s the adaptation of language to circumstance and involves an appeal to character, emotion, and reason.
+It can be summed up by the phrase “Good men speaking well.”
+Rhetoric I is the first year of a student’s capstone of FCA’s liberal arts education.
 Rhetoric I and II work together to give students the tools to express truth effectively as students morph writing skills to fit speaking.
-By instructing students in the five canons of rhetoric and three modes of persuasion, they are able to present excellent speeches.
+Instruction in the five canons of rhetoric and three modes of persuasion enables students to present excellent speeches.
 Rhetoric I focuses on the canon of invention and arrangement with particular emphasis on sound proofs, good character, and effective use of emotion.